srnazr/Banking-System/Functions.md

 2- File parsing function that reads the file and stores the data in the doubly linked list userList

-3- Money transfer function that takes userList, monetary amount, 2 accounts (transfer from 1st acc to 2nd) -> Check if the amount has enough balance
+3- Money transfer function that takes userList, monetary amount, 2 accounts (transfer from 1st acc to 2nd) X -> Check if the amount has enough balance
 -> Currency conversion if the accounts have different currencies -> Check if the amount exceeds the daily limit